 A Chanthaburi Monthong

 There are various varieties of durian, each with different (although similar) seasons, and the fruits tend to be farmed only in certain provinces of Thailand.
 So, in this instance, I am travelling with probably the most common durian in the Kingdom, a Monthong (Golden Pillow) from Chanthaburi Province in Eastern Thailand.
 And you can see us buying bags of them, and opening them, in the video below.
-Only this time we had just grabbed one from a trusted durian seller nearby in Nang Rong town (Buriram).
-Anyway, I opted for a small durian, partly because it’s easier to pack, but it was also coming to the end of durian season (17th May) and durian were becoming more expensive in the area (120 Baht per Kilo).
+Only this time we had just grabbed one from a Thai street food vendor selling durian seller nearby in Nang Rong town (Buriram).
+Anyway, I opted for a small durian, partly because it’s easier to pack, but it was also coming to the end of the durian season (17th May) and durian were becoming more expensive in the area (120 Baht per Kilo).

 Packing the Durian